Changes to the DSPT for large NHS Organisations in 2024-25 (08 October 2024)

 Expectations for cyber security and IG controls should remain at a reasonably comparable level to the current DSPT, tightening only in areas where NHSE and DHSC believe the higher standard to be a necessary obligation.

-Guidance will be produced, and webinars will be arranged to help organisations understand the content, approach and expectations of the CAF-aligned DSPT.
+Guidance has been be produced, and webinars have been held to help organisations understand the content, approach and expectations of the CAF-aligned DSPT.

 Why the DSPT is changing